 Empty the bladder fully

-When urine stays in the bladder for too long, resident bacteria can grow and multiply, as the National Institute of Diabetes and Digestive and Kidney Diseases note.
+When urine stays in the bladder for too long, resident bacteria can grow and multiply, as the

 A person should empty their bladder fully each time they urinate.
 This is especially important during a UTI.